 ISO 216 Standard for A Paper Sizes

-- When a paper of such aspect ratio is the crease or cut precisely in two halves between its smaller edges, the two halves have the same √2:1 aspect ratio.
+- When a paper of such an aspect ratio is the crease or cut precisely in two halves between its smaller edges, the two halves have the same √2:1 aspect ratio.

 Dimensions of A Series Paper Sizes (Paper Dimensions)

 So, we think the above table helped you in a proper way.
-If not then go through the table mentioned below.
+If not, then go through the table mentioned below.

 Table of Paper Sizes from 4A0 to A10/Paper Size Chart

-If you want to obtain paper sizes in centimetres then convert mm values to cm by dividing it by 10 and in feet, dividing inch values by 12.
+[table id=1 /]If you want to obtain paper sizes in centimetres then convert mm values to cm by dividing it by 10 and in feet by dividing inch values by 12.
 More units here and sizes in pixels here.

 Rules for A Paper Sizes

-- All A Paper Sizes should have an aspect ratio of √2:1 or in layman’s words; the rate of length: breadth = √2:1
+- All A Paper Sizes should have an aspect ratio of √2:1 or, in layman’s words, the rate of length: breadth = √2:1

-- Due to the standard Aspect Ratio being an irrational number; the length and width of each A Series Paper Size are allantoid-off to the nearest millimeter according to the international rounding-off rules.
+- Due to the standard Aspect Ratio being an irrational number, the length and width of each A Series Paper Size are allantoid-off to the nearest millimeter according to the international rounding-off rules.

-To find more information about A paper sizes areas click here.
+To find more information about A paper sizes areas, click here.

 A Series Paper Size Tolerances